Upgrading Compatibility Overview | Teleport

 --skip-version-checkwhen starting agents and Proxy Service instances.

-In Teleport Enterprise Cloud, we manage the Auth and Proxy Services for you.
-You
+In Teleport Enterprise Cloud, we manage the Auth Service and Proxy Service for

-can determine the current version of these services by running the following
+you.
+You can determine the current version of these services by running the

 curl -s https://mytenant.teleport.sh/webapi/ping | jq '.server_version'